 Before last week, I'd never met a doomsday prepper in person.
-My entire knowledge of them was culled from stuff like Tremors, Louis Theroux documentaries, and that one show on National Geographic on which the guy cried.
+My entire knowledge of them was culled from stuff like Tremors, Louis Theroux documentaries and that one show on National Geographic where the guy cried.

 I'd learned that preppers are, without exception, a bunch of fat racists playing with guns in the woods and throwing money down the drain to buy underground shelters and dehydrated foods to survive an event that's never going to happen.
 Also, probably, they have at some point posted in the same internet forums as someone who went on to be a spree killer.

 Stalls sold pretty much everything you'd expect to need to survive any kind of apocalypse scenario.
-Everything from live rabbits ("the other other white meat") to women's jewelry that doubles up as firelighters.
-Other stalls sold things that I'm not totally sure would be neccesary in a survival situation—like accupuncture needles and ear plugs—but people seemed interested in them nonetheless.
+Everything from live rabbits ("the other other white meat") to women's jewellery that doubles up as firelighters.
+Other stalls sold things that I'm not totally sure would be neccesary in a survival situation – like acupuncture needles and ear plugs – but people seemed interested in them nonetheless.

 As I went from stall to stall, I asked people what they thought was going to happen in the future that might lead to them requiring all this stuff.

 People were, without exception, very defensive when I asked them this.

 I suppose for anyone who belongs to a group that is universally LOL'd at, being defensive becomes a way of life.
 They were very keen to point out that they were buying this shit because it's best to be prepared, not because they think the world is going to end next week.

 What they felt they needed to prepare for varied.
 People told me they were worried about socialism, about terrorists, about earthquakes and hurricanes, about Obama taking away their guns.
 The only common factor was a strong desire to point out to me that they weren't insane.